 Driving on a suspended license is a crime that should be taken very seriously in the state of Florida.
 You can receive penalties that include large fines and the possibility of a jail sentence.
 These penalties only worsen if this was not your first time being pulled over for driving on a suspended license.
 Depending on the circumstances, a traffic offender can expect a misdemeanor or perhaps even a felony charge.

-If you have found yourself in this position in Sarasota, FL., the wisest thing to do would be to hire a professional criminal defense lawyer to minimize the disruption to your life and future.
-The Law Place has a proven track record of successfully defending those with charges related to driving on a suspended license, with 75 years of accumulated experience under the belts of our criminal defense team.
+If you have found yourself in this position in Sarasota, FL., the wisest thing to do would be to hire a criminal defense lawyer to minimize the disruption to your life and future.
+The Law Place has a proven tack record of successfully defending those with charges related to driving on a suspended license, with 75 years of accumulated experience under the belts of our criminal defense team.

 How to Handle Being Pulled Over While Driving on a Suspended License in Sarasota, FL.